 This annual award recognizes a project that demonstrates creative, innovative, or unique approaches to information literacy instruction or programming.

-A certificate and a $3,000 award, donated by ProQuest.
+$3,000 cash and a citation for the recipient, sponsored by EBSCO Information Services.
 Recipients(s) are recognized during the Instruction Section Program at the ALA Annual Conference.
 The award is administered by the Instruction Section of ACRL.

 Projects nominated for the award should demonstrate recognized creativity, quality, and innovation within the context of national trends in information literacy instruction or programming.

 Note: The Awards Committee uses a rubric to narrow the pool of nominations and to guide the committee’s conversation in deciding each year’s recipient.
 While rubric scores are not the deciding factors for selection, the committee advises you to use the rubric as a guide when submitting your nomination packet.
 You can view the rubric here.

 Academic librarians or academic project teams that include an academic librarian are eligible to receive the award.
 Recipients must have implemented their project in an academic or research library or through the aegis of a professional library organization no more than two years prior to the nomination submission deadline.